Patient Rights & Responsibilities

 Regarding problem resolution, you have the right to:

-Express your concerns about patient care and safety to facility personnel and/or management without being subject to coercion, discrimination, reprisal or unreasonable interruption of care; and to be informed of the resolution process for your concerns.
-If your concerns and questions cannot be resolved at this level, contact the accrediting agency indicated below:
+being subject to coercion, discrimination, reprisal or unreasonable interruption of care; and to be informed of the resolution process for your concerns.
+If your concerns and questions cannot be resolved at this level, you may contact the accrediting agency indicated below:

 The Joint Commission